-Polygonatum curvistylum a rare and unusual perennial that produces low, arching stems, rarely more than 15 inches (37.5 cm) tall, clothed with elegant whorls of narrow, lanceolate leaves with unusual leaf tips.
-In late spring 2 to 8 flowers are produced in the upper leaf axils, followed by by coral-red, fleshy fruits.
-The flowers are initially almost white but they soon mature to a rose-red with the flared, open mouth stained internally with a darker red.
+Polygonatum curvistylum is a rare perennial that produces low arching stems, rarely more than 15 inches (37.5 cm) tall, clothed with elegant whorls of narrow, lanceolate leaves with unusual leaf tips.
+In late spring, 2 to 8 flowers are produced in the upper leaf axils, followed by coral-red, fleshy fruits.
+The flowers are initially almost white, but they soon mature to a rose-red with the flared, open mouth stained internally with a darker red.

 USDA hardiness zones 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).

 Plants are usually started by transplants or rhizomes.
 Seeds of Polygonatum can take up to 2 years to sprout so you will get some seeding in established plantings.